gguuss/RainbowSnake/README.md

 # RainbowSnake
-LED Server and One-button interface.
+LED Server with One-button interface and mobile phone sensor bridge.

 # Quickstart
 * See `config.h` for pin settings and board configurations.